ctu-mrs/nimbro_network/README.md

-# nimbro_network - ROS transport for high-latency, low-quality networks
+# Nimbro Network - ROS transport for high-latency, low-quality networks

 `nimbro_network` is a set of ROS packages for transporting ROS topics and services over the network.